codecay7/BazzarNet-DIST/README.md

 *   **State:** Prefer React Context for global state.
 *   **Dependencies:** Avoid adding new libraries unless there's a clear and strong justification.
 *   **Backend Modularity:** Adhere to the established backend file structure (models, controllers, routes, middleware, services, utils, validators).

-## Future Enhancements

-*   Full integration with the backend for persistent data storage and real user authentication.
-*   Advanced search and filtering options for products and stores.
-*   Real-time order tracking with map integration.
-*   User reviews and ratings system for products and stores.
-*   Payment gateway integration for actual transactions.
-*   More comprehensive vendor analytics and reporting.
-*   Admin dashboard for overall platform management.